barryclark/jekyll-now/_posts/2014-3-3-Hello-World.md

 ### Intro to RL
 - Study of decision making
 - Key terms:
-  - Reward: a single scalar reward for each state
+  - Reward: a scalar feedback signal
   - State: information of the history so far
   - Policy:
   - Value function: long-term reward, expected total reward